 Landlord-Tenant Guides / Handbooks

 When is Rent Due?

-As established by § 43-32-12, rent is due at the end of the month.
-There is no grace period provided by South Dakota landlord-tenant laws.
+Per § 43-32-12, rent is due at the end of the month.
+There is no grace period provided by the state’s landlord-tenant laws.

-Emergency (§ 43-32-32): A landlord does not need to provide notice to a tenant to access the rental property in emergency cases.
+Emergency (§ 43-32-32): Landlords do not need to provide notice to tenants to access their rental in the event of an emergency.

 - Lead Paint Disclosure: Landlords of rental properties built before 1978 have two specific obligations to their tenants.
 Namely, they must supply tenants with a specific pamphlet about lead-based hazards in the home.
 They must also disclose to tenants of any known lead hazards present in the rental property.

-- Prior Manufacturing of Methamphetamines Disclosure (§ 43-32-30): If a landlord has knowledge of the existence of any prior manufacturing of methamphetamines on the rental premises they must disclose this to potential and current tenants.
+- Prior Manufacturing of Methamphetamines Disclosure (§ 43-32-30): If the landlord knows that methamphetamine was previously manufactured on the premises, they must disclose said knowledge to both prospective and current tenants.

-Returning to Tenant (§ 43-32-24): Must be returned within two (2) weeks after the end of the lease.
+Returning to Tenant (§ 43-32-24): The deposit must be returned within two (2) weeks after the end of the lease.
 Tenants can request a list of all deductions within forty-five (45) days after the lease has ended.

 Uses of the Deposit (§ 43-32-24): Landlords can make deductions from security deposits to cover any unpaid rent, to pay for other expenses owed to the landlord under the lease, or to bring the rental back to the condition it was in at the start of the lease (not including normal wear and tear).